I teach several CS subjects at the

 My current homepage: https://gvidal.webs.upv.es/

-practical applications.
+combining theoretical developments with practical applications.
 I am a member of the

-I lead the MiST group
+research institute, where I lead the MiST

-on multi-paradigm software technology.
+group on multi-paradigm software technology.

-We often have positions available for graduate students interested
+We frequently have openings for graduate students interested in pursuing a PhD or a

-in pursuing a PhD or Master's degree.
-Check the topics below and
+Master's degree.
+Please review the topics below and contact me at

-get in touch if you are interested
+if you are interested.

 ***Job offer available! (in Spanish) ***